stat545ubc-2023/Bog-Soil-Fluxes/App_for_B4/README.md

 >
 > Feature 2: Allow the user to download the data table as.csv with the downloadButton() function.
 (For open, reproducible science, you have direct access to Zoe's collected data)
 >
-> Feature 3: Place the two plots, a table and a description page in separate tabs using tabsetPanel().
-(The App page allows you to access fluxes plots easily (FCO2 and FCH4), the dataset and the App description by clicking different tabs on the app)
+> Feature 3: Place the two plots, a table and a statistical analysis page in separate tabs using tabsetPanel().
+(The App page allows you to access fluxes plots easily (FCO2 and FCH4), the dataset and the statistical analysis by clicking different tabs on the app)

 Here are the four new features: